MikulasZelinka/book-for-ukraine/README.md

   - [x] ~Temporarily using `Open Sans` instead as it's variable and can animate font weight (until we have another playing indicator)~

 ## Webdevlog

+### 2022-05-23

+Thanks to the kind colleagues in Medallia's Prague branch, we now have a proper 🇺🇦 translation of the website :)

 ### 2022-05-22